 Julie has extensive experience leading organizational redesign efforts to improve both leadership effectiveness and build a more inspired and productive workforce.
 Major recent engagements have included leading a cultural integration effort across newly merged media conglomerates to enable better teaming, collaboration and innovation, facilitating executive leadership team journeys to improve team health and effectiveness while also role-modelling more inspirational leadership for a healthcare services organization, and developing the operating model infrastructure for population health management inside of a leading Academic Medical Center.

-Julie is quite active in her local community.
-She is on the board of the Northwestern University Settlement House and also chairs the board of the Rowe Elementary School (a charter school in Chicago).
-Julie serves on the Local School Council for Lane Tech College Prep and is a member of the Chicago Network of Women Business leaders.
+Julie is active in her local community, having served on the board of the Northwestern University Settlement House and co-chairing the board of the Rowe Elementary School (a charter school in Chicago).
+She is also a member of the Chicago Network of Women Business leaders.

 Julie earned her BA from Wesleyan University in Mathematics/Economics with highest honors and her MBA at Stanford University, where she was recognized as an Arjay Miller scholar.
 Julie also earned her MA in Educational Administration.

 Julie and her husband Jim are proud parents of three children.
 In her personal time, Julie is an avid reader and enjoys staying in motion – she is an OrangeTheory enthusiast and is rediscovering tennis.